swcarpentry/DEPRECATED-boot-camps/version-control/HintsAndTips.md

     $ man git

 You can scroll the manual page up and down using the up and down arrows.

-You can search for keywords by typing **/** followed by the search term e.g. if interested in help, I type **/help** and then hit enter.
-It looks like the syntax for getting help with git is **git --help**.
+You can search for keywords by typing `/` followed by the search term e.g. if interested in help, type `/help` and then hit enter.

-To exit the manual page, type q.
+To exit the manual page, type `q`.

 ## Command-line help